Dave Isay takes StoryCorps beyond the booth

 - Share Dave Isay's TED Talk

-Since its launch in March 2015, the StoryCorps.me app has been downloaded more than 700,000 times.
+Since its launch in March 2015, the StoryCorps.me app has been downloaded more than a million times.
 Users have uploaded 92,000+ stories – double the number of interviews recorded in StoryCorps’ first ten years of existence.

 About half of these new interviews were created as part of the first Great Thanksgiving Listen.
 Over the holiday weekend in 2015, StoryCorps worked with teachers across the US to encourage students to interview an elder and preserve a generation of voices in a single weekend.
 The initiative helped StoryCorps establish partnerships with several national education organizations, and with many of the nation's largest school districts. #TheGreatListen was highlighted on Google’s homepage, promoted by 50 NPR stations and featured in both the Apple and Google app stores.
 The Great Thanksgiving Listen is now an annual event.